State of Arkansas

 Birding Arkansas

 Arkansas is ideally situated for birds and birdwatchers alike.
 Its mild southern climate consists of long, warm summers and short, cool winters.
 Geographically, the Great Plains approach Arkansas’ western border in Texas and Oklahoma while the Mississippi River forms the eastern border along Tennessee and Mississippi.
 Many distinct habitats are contained with these borders, including patches of remnant prairie, upland and bottomland forests, lowland marshes, and many open lakes and rivers.
-This diversity, along with Arkansas’ prime position along the Mississippi flyway and its proximity to typically western and gulf coast birds, yields an impressive state list of 388 species.
+This diversity, along with Arkansas’ prime position along the Mississippi flyway and its proximity to typically western and gulf coast birds, yields an impressive state list of around 400 species.

 Many of the Natural State’s prime birding spots are accessible in the form of State or National Parks, Wildlife Refuges, Forests, and the Buffalo National River.
 And although the birding community in Arkansas is fairly active, there are still exciting discoveries to be made.
 For example, breeding populations of Chestnut-sided and Black-throated Green Warblers were discovered hundreds of miles from their previously known breeding grounds as recently as 1993.